Probing high scale seesaw and PBH generated dark matter via gravitational waves with multiple tilts: Dark matter and diluter from PBH

-where $\beta_c$ is the critical PBH abundance that leads to an early matter-dominated era.
-In our scenario, we consider $\beta$ to be large enough such that PBH dominate the energy density of the universe at some epoch.
-In the above inequality, $\gamma\simeq0.2$ is a numerical factor that contains the uncertainty of the PBH formation and $\mathcal{G}\sim 4$ is the grey-body factor.
+with $\omega_i=2\,s_i+1$ for massive particles of spin $s_i$, $\omega_i=2$ for massless species with $s_i>0$ and $\omega_i=1$ for $s_i=0$. $\beta_s$ = 2.66, 4.53, 6.04, 9.56 for $s_i$ = 0,1/2,1,2 respectively, whereas $M_{i}= \frac{1}{8\pi G m_{i}}$, where $m_{i}$ is the mass of the $i^\text{th}$ species \cite{Masina:2020xhk}. $\beta_c$ is the critical PBH abundance that leads to an early matter-dominated era.
+In our scenario, we consider $\beta$ to be large enough such that PBH dominates the energy density of the universe at some epoch.
+In the above inequality, $\gamma\simeq0.2$ is a numerical factor that contains the uncertainty of the PBH formation, and $\mathcal{G}\sim 4$ is the grey-body factor.
 Here, $M_\text{pl}$ denotes the Planck mass while $m_\text{in}$ and $T_\text{BH}$ denote the mass of PBH at the time of formation and instantaneous Hawking temperature of PBH (see appendix~\ref{sec:pbh} for the details).
-Additionally, we also assume the PBHs to be of Schwarzschild type without any spin and charge and having a monochromatic mass spectrum implying all PBH to have identical masses.
+Additionally, we also assume the PBHs to be of Schwarzschild type without any spin and charge and having a monochromatic mass spectrum implying all PBH have identical masses.
 It is important to mention that a PBH can dominantly evaporate only into particles lighter than its instantaneous Hawking temperature.